Your Takeaways:

 Yes, you are still required to estimate and pay any taxes you owe by the original tax filing deadline.
 Failing to do so may result in penalties and interest charges, even if you file for an extension.
 The extension only pertains to the filing deadline, not the payment deadline.

-How Do I Estimate Tax Liability for My Extension?
+How Do I Estimate My Tax Liability?

 Unfortunately, you aren’t able to submit a tax extension without having a good estimate of your tax liability for that given year.